miles23-sudo/Place-perfect-apps/README.md

 # Place Perfect App

-A web-based **augmented reality furniture simulation** tool for virtual home furnishing and spiritual _blessing_ of furniture - built specifically for **Our Lady of Lourdes College**.
+A web-based **augmented reality furniture simulation** tool for virtual home furnishing of furniture.

 Made with **Laravel**, **Livewire**, **TailwindCSS**, **AlpineJS**, and powered by **AR.js** for browser-based AR.